 • Home

-• LTC Referrer information
+• LTC Referrer Information

-The Healthier You: Long Term Conditions Prevention programme is designed to support individuals with high blood pressure to reduce their risk of developing serious health problems.
+The Healthier You: Long Term Conditions Prevention Programme is designed to support individuals with high blood pressure to reduce their risk of developing serious health problems.

-The Healthier You: Long Term Conditions Prevention Programme is an NHS initiative that delivers tailored behavioural interventions to people with hypertension, aiming to reduce the incidence of long-term conditions (LTCs) such as cardiovascular disease, by supporting healthy lifestyle changes through structured group and digital support.
+The Healthier You: Long Term Conditions Prevention Programme is an NHS pilot to deliver tailored behavioural interventions to people with hypertension, aiming to reduce the incidence of long-term conditions (LTC) such as cardiovascular disease, stroke, chronic kidney disease and dementia.

 Key areas include:

-• Understanding hypertension and why making behavioural changes is important to support long-term wellbeing and, where appropriate, weight management.
+• Understanding hypertension and why making behavioural changes is important to support long-term wellbeing

-• Nutrition guidance for balanced eating, heart-healthy choices, and sustainable meal planning.
+• Nutrition guidance for balanced eating, heart-healthy choices, and sustainable meal planning

-• Physical activity support, tailored to personal preferences and abilities.
+• Physical activity support, tailored to personal preferences and abilities

-• Sleep and stress management to overcome barriers to health and blood pressure control.
+• Sleep and stress management to overcome barriers to health and blood pressure control

-• Goal setting with behaviour-based goals and a holistic view of progress.
+• Goal setting with behaviour-based goals and a holistic view of progress

-• Age 18 – 80 years old
+• Aged 18 – 80 years old

 • Existing or previous diagnosis of type 2 diabetes